Use models in Model Garden

 ...

-4. Run the gcloud ai endpoints undeploy-model command to undeploy the model from the endpoint by using the endpoint ID and the deployed model ID from the previous commands.
+4. To undeploy the model from the endpoint, run the gcloud ai endpoints undeploy-model command with the endpoint ID and the deployed model ID from the previous commands.

 gcloud ai endpoints undeploy-model ENDPOINT_ID \